brianhockett/image-classifier/README.md

 **Testing Data (20%) can be found in the data folder**

-**In order to create training data, download the following files from `https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap;tab=objects?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false` and put them in /data/numpy_bitmap**
+**In order to create training data, download the following files from the link below and put them in /data/numpy_bitmap**

 > - airplane.npy